U.N. report seen worsening fear over Iran nuclear plans

 Russian and Chinese reluctance may frustrate any Western bid to seize on next month's report by the U.N.
 International Atomic Energy Agency (IAEA) to press for expanded United Nations sanctions on Iran, a major oil producer.

-"We are in favour of a strong report," one Western official said.
-"The IAEA has a lot of information that would allow the agency to come to clear findings on the issue of possible military dimensions" of Iran's nuclear programme.
+"We are in favor of a strong report," one Western official said.
+"The IAEA has a lot of information that would allow the agency to come to clear findings on the issue of possible military dimensions" of Iran's nuclear program.

 Western powers believe Iran is secretly trying to develop nuclear weapons, but Tehran denies this, saying it is enriching uranium only to power reactors for electricity generation.